 - 7.9.4.1.
 Grant of Appeal.
-If a Manufacturer's appeal is granted in whole, the decision of the Decision Authority is reversed.
-The voting system shall have its certification reinstated.
+If a Manufacturer's appeal is granted in whole, the decision of the Decision Authority shall be reversed and the voting system shall have its certification reinstated.
 For purposes of this program, the system shall be treated as though it was never decertified. - 7.9.4.2.
 Denial of Appeal.
-If a Manufacturer's appeal is denied in whole or in part, the decision of the Decision Authority is upheld.
-The voting system remains decertified and no additional appeal is available. - 7.10.
+If a Manufacturer's appeal is denied in whole or in part, the decertification decision of the Decision Authority shall be upheld.
+Therefore, the voting system shall remain decertified and no additional appeal shall be made available. - 7.10.
 Effect of Decertification.
-A voting system that has been decertified no longer holds an EAC certification under the Certification Program.
+A decertified voting system no longer holds an EAC certification under the EAC Certification Program.
 For purposes of this Manual and the program, a decertified system will be treated as any other uncertified voting system.
 As such, the effects of Decertification are as follows: - 7.10.1.
 The Manufacturer may not represent the voting system as certified. - 7.10.2.
-The voting system may not be labeled with a mark of certification. - 7.10.3.
-The voting system will be removed from the EAC list of certified systems. - 7.10.4.
+The voting system may not be labeled with a Mark of Certification. - 7.10.3.
+The voting system will be removed from the EAC's list of certified systems. - 7.10.4.
 The EAC will notify State and local election officials of the Decertification. - 7.11.
 Recertification.
 A decertified system may be resubmitted for certification.
 Such systems shall be treated as any other system seeking certification.
 The Manufacturer shall present an application for certification consistent with the instructions of this Manual.